Memory erasure: Optogenetics

-A way of selectively erasing memories may be possible through a modified Gamma Knife machine that ionizes neurons at nanometer cubic scales with Stanford's gene therapy approach mouse.

-Stanford scientists have demonstrated a technique for observing hundreds of neurons firing in the brain of a live mouse, in real time, and have linked that activity to long-term information storage.
+A way of selectively erasing memories may be possible through optogenetics, a type of gene therapy that targets specific neurons.
+In 2017, researchers at Stanford demonstrated a technique for observing hundreds of neurons firing in the brain of a live mouse, in real time, and have linked that activity to long-term information storage.
+By using a virus to trigger production of a light-sensitive protein in neurons linked to a fear, they could erase the memory by weakening the pathways using light.